p2xai/gronka/wiki/Technical-Specification.md

 ---

-### 4. cdn server (server.js)
+### 4. cdn server (deprecated as of v0.13.0)

+note: the standalone cdn server (`server.js`) has been removed. files are now served directly from r2 or discord, and the bot includes a minimal stats http server for jekyll integration.

+**migration:**

+- files < 8mb: uploaded as discord attachments, served from discord cdn
+- files >= 8mb: uploaded to r2, served from r2 public domain
+- stats endpoint: moved to bot process (`/api/stats/24h` only)

+**old implementation (deprecated):**

-purpose: serve gif files over http with proper caching headers
+purpose: served gif files over http with proper caching headers

 express configuration: